dtcenter/METplus/docs/Contributors_Guide/documentation.rst

   | All on a single
   | Line like this

-but if typed on separate lines in a .rst file, the resulting displayed text would be:
+but if typed on separate lines in a RST file, the resulting displayed text would be:

 This text will Be Rendered All on a single Line like this